-– $500 car payment
+– $500 for a car payment

-– $100 personal loan payment
+– $100 for a personal loan payment

 – $150 in minimum credit card payments

-- Those debts total $750 per month.
+The total debt payments amount to $750 per month.

-- The DTI is $750/$3,000, or 25%.
+Therefore, the DTI ratio is $750/$3,000, which equals 25%.

-5. Collateral Valuable Enough to Secure the Loan
+Providing Sufficient Collateral to Secure the Loan

 The recommendations contained in this article are designed for informational purposes only.
 Essential Lending DBA Wise Loan does not guarantee the accuracy of the information provided in this article; is not responsible for any errors, omissions, or misrepresentations; and is not responsible for the consequences of any decisions or actions taken as a result of the information provided above.